Reye's syndrome

 Symptoms such as confusion, seizures and loss of consciousness need emergency treatment.
 Early diagnosis and treatment of Reye's syndrome can save a child's life.

-For the treatment of fever or pain, consider giving your child infants' or children's acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin, others).
-They're safer alternatives to aspirin.
-Talk to your health care provider if you have concerns.
+Aspirin has been linked with Reye's syndrome in children or teenagers who have the flu or chickenpox.
+Do not give children or teenagers aspirin.
+To treat fever or pain, consider giving your child infants' or children's acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin, others).
+Infants' or children's acetaminophen and ibuprofen medicines are safer alternatives to aspirin.
+Talk to your healthcare professional if you have concerns.

 Symptoms

-In Reye's syndrome, a child's blood sugar usually drops while levels of ammonia and acidity in the blood rises.
+In Reye's syndrome, a child's blood sugar usually drops while levels of ammonia and acidity in the blood rise.
 The liver also may swell, and fats may build up.
 Swelling may occur in the brain.
 This can cause seizures, convulsions or loss of consciousness.

 Initial symptoms